vlaxcs/CFG-Engine/README.md

 ## Description

-> This small application offers a fully-functional CFG (Context-Free Grammar) Engine, which I found very helpful for better understanding of Formal Languages and Automata Theory.
+This small application offers a fully-functional CFG (Context-Free Grammar) Engine, which I found very helpful for better understanding of Formal Languages and Automata Theory.
-> - <b>Programming language:</b> C++ 20
+- <b>Programming language:</b> C++ 20
-> - <b>Concepts:</b> OOP, FLA Theory, Data Structures
+- <b>Concepts:</b> OOP, FLA Theory, Data Structures
-> - <b>How to run?</b>
+- <b>How to run?</b>
->  - There is required a compiler which supports C++ 20 (ex: GCC via MinGW)
+  - There is required a compiler which supports C++ 20 (ex: GCC via MinGW)
->  - Clone the repository and open the project in CLion or your preferred IDE
+  - Clone the repository and open the project in CLion or your preferred IDE
->  - Ensure that the CMakeLists.txt is configured as in this repository
+  - Ensure that the CMakeLists.txt is configured as in this repository
->  - Build and run!
+  - Build and run!
 Feel free to explore and modify the main source!

 ## Features

-Each defined CFG object well-defined functionalities:
+Each defined CFG object has well-defined functionalities:

 > ##### Programatic defitinion:
 > ```